September 25th

 Meaning of the subhAShita:

-For the noble who perform laudable deeds, there are many hurdles.
+For noble people who perform laudable deeds, there are many hurdles.
 From those involved in disgraceful deeds, even obstacles stay away!

 Commentary: